This Mediterranean Orzo Salad is the ultimate side dish. Just toss cooked orzo with feta, veggies and fresh herbs and serve!

 Step 1: Make orzo pasta

-To make this orzo pasta Salad add 1 container of Pacific Foods Low Sodium Vegetable Broth to a medium sauce pot and bring to a boil.
-Add 1lb of orzo to the pot and stir to combine.
+To make this orzo pasta Salad add 2 cups of Pacific Foods Low Sodium Vegetable Broth to a medium sauce pot along with 1/2 cup cold water and bring to a boil.
+Add 1 cup of orzo to the pot and stir to combine.

 Reduce to a simmer and cover the pot.
-Allow the mixture to simmer until the orzo absorbs the majority of the chicken broth.
-The orzo should be fully cooked at this point.
+Allow the mixture to simmer until the orzo absorbs the majority of the vegetable broth.
+The orzo should be cooked through and tender at this point.

 Drain any excess broth and immediately toss the orzo with the olive oil.
 Allow the orzo mixture to cool completely.